MuleHakim/Data-Sructure-and-Algorithm-Assignment/README.md

 |  3  |   Frequencies of Characters
 |  4  |   Huffman code for Characters
 |  5  |   Encoded output for the whole characters or for the given file

+# Assignment 4
+## Shortest Path

+### Displays the shortest path for the given paths in the form of file